I. Introduction and Purpose

 The University seeks to educate students on the potential impacts of their choices with respect to alcohol and drugs, while at the same time holding students highly accountable for their actions.
 Consequently, students violating regulations regarding the possession, use, manufacture, and/or distribution of alcohol and other drugs can expect to face serious consequences for their actions.
 These are minimum recommended sanctions – the circumstances of a case may dictate that additional and more severe sanctions be imposed.

-Alcohol Violation Sanctions
+Alcohol and Other Drug Violation Sanctions

-Suspension from Residence
+Suspension from University

 The University may impose any of the following sanctions on a student or group of students: